10 Best Image Optimization Plugins for Speeding Up WordPress

 While there are a lot of image optimization plugins available in the WordPress plugin repository, in our opinion Smush is the best image optimizer for WordPress because you do not have to upgrade to a paid account.
 With Smush, you get a free image compressor and an auto-optimization plugin that streamlines your images on upload.

 For even more features and faster smushing, Smush Pro can’t be beat.
-Try Smush Pro free for 7 days to see for yourself how it stacks up against these other WordPress Image Optimization plugins.Tags:
+Try Smush Pro free to see for yourself how it stacks up against these other WordPress Image Optimization plugins.Tags: